Medical Condition: Liver Cancer

 If the cancer is isolated in a specific area of the liver, a doctor may have the ability to perform surgery in which the tumor and a small portion of surrounding tissue is removed.
 This surgery can only be pursued in instances of smaller tumors with the liver still functioning properly.

 A transplant involves a cancer-ridden liver being completely removed from the body and replaced with a healthy liver.
-Transplants are not commonly used in liver cancer cases as it can only be pursued in a small-percentage of people suffering from early-stage liver cancer.
+Transplants are not commonly used as it can only be pursued in a small-percentage of people suffering from early-stage liver cancer.

 Heating Or Freezing Cancer Cells